By Lannie Norris

 If your puppy has an accident in your house, be sure to clean it up immediately.
 A soiled area with urine or feces can become a magnet for your puppy to continue using that spot in your house as a potty place.

-If your pup is already potty trained and seems to be backsliding, your veterinarian can help you decide whether health problems might be at fault.
+If your pup is already potty trained and seems to be backsliding, avoid punishing your puppy and consult with your veterinarian to determine whether health problems might be at fault.

 Another option to help your dog when he’s left at home alone, consider using puppy pads or environmentally-friendly natural grass patches from DoggieLawn to give your dog a safe place to go potty inside.